Meet Our Judges

 Laviva was selected on the 2021 and 2017 Women in FinTech Powerlists by Innovate Finance and on Canada’s 2019 Top 50 Women in Fintech by Digital Finance Institute.

 Born and raised in Dhaka, Bangladesh, Laviva moved to Canada to complete her BCom degree with double majors in Economics and Finance from McGill University.
 She completed CFA Level 1.

 Speaker (Consensus, CES, World Crypto Con, CoinAgenda, others), author (Toronto Star, Coindesk, Venturebeat, GritDaily), investor (Velocia, Open Application Network, BalanceNow, MetaMe, etc), and hater of zero sum games.
 Former investment banker and current searcher for the hypotenuses of life.
 Liker of trust technologies, disliker of extractive data paradigms.
 Co-Founder of Bicameral Ventures and pioneer of Trust Overhead, Interconnected Investing, and Economy of Digital Byproducts.

-Partner, Strategic Investments and Women in Technology Venture Fund
+Expert Network, Strategic Investments and Women in Tech Fund

 Julie McGill is a Partner in BDC’s Strategic Investments and Women in Technology Venture Fund.
 Julie is a passionate advocate for inclusive investing, supporting women in leadership roles and developing the next generation of women-in-tech founders and investors.